Uri-X/alu-shell/basics/README.md

-1-listit: This script lists the contents of the current directory.
+2-change_to_home: This script changes the working directory to the user's home directory.